LS-Manila/opencvcamerapreviewsample-melvincabatuan/README.md

 ## Prerequisite:

-Download and extract OpenCV 3.0 for Android from http://opencv.org/.
+1. Download and extract OpenCV 3.0 for Android from http://opencv.org/.

-## Procedures:

-1. Create a new project in Android Studio with "No Activity".
+2. Create a new project in Android Studio with "No Activity".

 ![alt tag](https://github.com/DeLaSalleUniversity-Manila/opencvcamerapreviewsample-melvincabatuan/blob/master/OpenCV_001.png)